Counseling and Coaching for Codependency in Atlanta, GA—Sandy Springs Counselors

 - See patterns of their own unhealthy behavior that they can take responsibility for and adjust.

-When you call to schedule therapy, know that many first-time clients see their therapist within 24 hours.
 We offer evening and weekend appointments.
 We also work with many insurance providers.
 Call today to get started.